top of page

 Social Anxiety:

-• Primary motivated by a fear of judgment or being rejected by others;
+• Primarily motivated by a fear of judgment or being rejected by others.

 • Fear of showing anxiety symptoms in public.